Chapter 7 – Faculty Appointments

 - The Committee on Faculty Rights and Responsibilities shall retain jurisdiction pending the resolution of all appeals.

-Written notice that a probationary appointment will not be renewed shall be given to the faculty member in advance of the expiration of his/her appointment in accordance with UWS 3.09.
+Written notice that a probationary appointment will not be renewed shall be given to the faculty member in advance of the expiration of their appointment in accordance with UWS 3.09.
 At the time of notification, the probationary faculty member shall be given a copy of the guidelines for appeal of a nonrenewal decision prepared by the Committee on Faculty Rights and Responsibilities (see 6.38. of these rules).

 7.12.
 Effect of Inadequate Notification.
 (See UWS 3.10.)

 If proper notice of nonrenewal is not given in accordance with 7.11. of these rules, an extension of the appointment becomes automatic.
 Such an extended appointment terminates one year from the date notice is given unless that termination date would fall during a term (semester or 8-week summer session), in which case the expiration date is at the end of that term.
 In lieu of extension the university may, at its option, pay the salary for the period the extension would cover.

 A request for reconsideration or an appeal of a nonrenewal decision does not of itself extend the termination date of an appointment.